 The National Disability Insurance Scheme (NDIS) is a groundbreaking Australian government initiative to support individuals with permanent and significant disabilities.
 Its primary goal is to offer the necessary support to help disabled people achieve their personal goals and improve their quality of life.
-The NDIS provides funding directly to individuals, empowering them to choose the services and supports they need to live an ordinary life, thus fostering greater independence, community involvement, and well-being.
+The NDIS provides funding directly to individuals, empowering them to choose the services and supports they need to live an ordinary life.
+Sometimes, it helps pay for rent or housing-related costs, thus fostering greater independence, community involvement, and well-being.

 NDIS Funding Categories